jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >     -   \[…many other points…\]
 >
-> Inside the misc group some possibilities for future insights emerged – for example the first (god: Shortcuts) and the third point (»bad: doing the…« could be part of a newly formed insights named »I want to avoid repetitive tasks«
+> Inside the misc group some possibilities for future insights emerged—for example the first (god: Shortcuts) and the third point (“bad: doing the…” could be part of a newly formed insights named “I want to avoid repetitive tasks”

 Now, your groups will be informed by several data points each.
-But there will be many themes, which are created by the »same things mentioned«-Method;
+But there will be many themes, which are created by the “same things mentioned”-Method;
 they don’t state insights.
 In addition, there might be overlapping themes and groups encompassing many data points, while other groups may be only informed by few data points from just one participant.
 It is time to revise the structure.